openssl/openssl/NOTES-WINDOWS.md

 Installation directories
 ------------------------

-The default installation directories are derived from environment variables.

-For VC-WIN32, the following defaults are use:

-    PREFIX:      %ProgramFiles(x86)%\OpenSSL
-    OPENSSLDIR:  %CommonProgramFiles(x86)%\SSL

-For VC-WIN64, the following defaults are use:

-    PREFIX:      %ProgramW6432%\OpenSSL
-    OPENSSLDIR:  %CommonProgramW6432%\SSL

-Should those environment variables not exist (on a pure Win32 installation for examples), these fallbacks are used:

-    PREFIX:      %ProgramFiles%\OpenSSL
-    OPENSSLDIR:  %CommonProgramFiles%\SSL

-ALSO NOTE that those directories are usually write protected, even if your account is in the Administrators group.
-To work around that, start the command prompt by right-clicking on it and choosing "Run as Administrator" before running `nmake install`.
-The other solution is, of course, to choose a different set of directories by using `--prefix` and `--openssldir` when configuring.

-Note that, on Windows platforms (both 32 and 64 bit), the above build-time defaults can be overridden by registry keys.
-This is done because it is common practice for windows-based installers to allow users to place the installation tree at an arbitrary location not defined at build-time.
+On most Unix platform installation directories are determined at build time via constant defines.
+On Windows platforms however, installation directories are determined via registry keys, as it is common practice to build OpenSSL and install it to a variety of locations.

 The following keys:

     `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\OpenSSL-<version>-<ctx>\OPENSSLDIR`
     `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\OpenSSL-<version>-<ctx>\ENGINESDIR`